imperva/dsfkit/README.md

 ## Binaries Location and Versioning

-When using DSFKit there is no need to manually download the DSF binaries, DSFKit will do that automatically based on the Sonar and DAM versions specified in the Terraform example.
+When using DSFKit there is no need to manually download the DSF binaries, DSFKit will do that automatically based on the Sonar, DAM and DRA versions specified in the Terraform example.

 The latest DSF version, Q1 2023, is recommended.
 This includes the following version of the DSF sub-products: